ekzhang/redis-rope/README.md

 ## Overview

 Ropes store an ordered, indexed sequence of bytes.
-Ropes let you do some versatile range operations really fast:
+Ropes let you do some range operations really fast:

 - **Add bytes** to the beginning, middle, or end, at any index.
 - **Delete any substring** or move it to a different position within the rope.
 - **Splice / concatenate any substring** of a rope with any other rope.
 - **Read any substring** with random access.

+The ropes in this module are backed by [splay trees](https://en.wikipedia.org/wiki/Splay_tree), which are a self-adjusting data structure that has amortized worst-case performance, while recently-accessed indices are also quick to access in subsequent operations.

 ## Commands